jagrvargen/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 5. 5-no_c.py - Removes all characters 'c' and 'C' from a string.

 6. 6-print_matrix_integer.py - Prints a matrix of integers.

+7. 7-add_tuple.py - Adds the first two integers in two tuples.
+Given less than two integers, zeroes will be substituted for missing values.